Charles Onyeabor

-Charles Onyekachi Onyeabor is an Italian-Nigerian singer, songwriter and businessman.
+Charles Onyekachi Onyeaboris an Italian-Nigerian singer, songwriter and businessman.
 He is the eldest son of electro Afro-funk pioneer William Onyeabor.
 After debuting in 2020, his debut studio album, Like Father, Like Son was released in November 2023.
-As described by BBC, Charles Onyeabor continues to keep his father's legacy alive in his music.
+As described by the Rolling Stone and BBC, Charles Onyeabor is the carrier of the flame of a generational torch and continues to keep his father's legacy alive in his music.
+His live event concert The Charles Onyeabor Show is held annually.

 Early life and education

 I can't say I chose a particular style.
 I write songs the way I hear it in my head.
 Being around my father also inspired my taste of music.
 If you listen to my music, there is always a story around it.
 My father always had something to say within his music and it made me want to do the kind of music that I am doing.
 So, I would say my father inspired me to have my own style.